meeehdi-dev/win-picker.nvim/README.md

 Win-picker allows you to quickly focus any window in your tabpane.

-It is inspired by the default window picker of [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua).
+It was first inspired by the default window picker of [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua).
-[NEW] Float mode inspired by [nvim-window](https://github.com/yorickpeterse/nvim-window)
+And then I decided to move to the float mode inspired by [nvim-window](https://github.com/yorickpeterse/nvim-window).

+### So, why use this picker instead of those mentioned ones or any other one, you might ask?
+I just wanted to create my first neovim plugin and keep it as simple as possible (<100LOC), so that anyone curious can tinker with it easily.

 ![demo](https://github.com/meeehdi-dev/win-picker.nvim/assets/3422399/33c06659-782b-40cb-8255-a61b120af159)